MY RESEARCH

 HOW DOES CLIMATE CHANGE AFFECT THE PERFORMANCE AND SURVIVAL OF MARINE ECTOTHERMS?

-• Desired outcomes: Improve our scientific understanding of the role of evolutionary processes in buffering marine invertebrates from rapid climate change
+Desired outcomes: Improve our scientific understanding of vulnerability to climate change in marine invertebrates